 - Chickens have nervous systems similar to ours, and when we do things to them that are likely to hurt a sensitive creature, they show behavioral and physiological responses that are like ours.

 - When stressed or bored, chickens show what scientists call “stereotypical behavior.” or repeated futile movements, like caged animals who pace back and forth.

 - When they have become acquainted with two different habitats and find one preferable to the other, they will work hard to get to the living quarters they prefer.

 - Lame chickens will choose food to which painkillers have been added; the drug evidently relieves the pain they feel and allows them to be more active.

 When Are We Going to Stop Animal Cruelty?

 We like to say that we humans are moral, benevolent beings, but our actions contradict our claims.
-After so many years of evolution, we humans are still violent, acquisitive, competitive, and above all, stupid, who haven’t learnt to live in peace and harmony with our fellow human beings, the animals, and the rest of the natural world.
+After so many years of evolution, we’re still violent, acquisitive, and over-competitive, who haven’t learned to live at peace with each other, the animals, and the rest of the natural world.

 Unless we start treating every sentient being with compassion, care, and respect, we are only deceiving ourselves by saying that we are moral and humane.
 And before we do so, we won’t live in peace, since, as Pythagoras said about 2,500 years ago, “For as long as men massacre animals, they will kill each other.